bradcypert/kotlin-styleguide/README.md

 class UserRepository() {} // good
 ```

+Classes are final in Kotlin and for a good reason.
+Only open a class if it is intended to be extended.

 ### 3.1 Enum Classes

 Enums should be named according to the value they represent.
 If we needed an enum to determine if the user's calendar format was days, weeks, months, or years we would build one like so: